kubernetes/kubernetes/docs/design/secrets.md

 2. Returning a `volume.Cleaner` implementation from `NewClear` that cleans the volume from the container's filesystem

-### Kubelet: Node-level secret storage
+### LMKTFYlet: Node-level secret storage

-The Kubelet must be modified to accept a new parameter for the secret storage size and to create a tmpfs file system of that size to store secret data.
+The LMKTFYlet must be modified to accept a new parameter for the secret storage size and to create a tmpfs file system of that size to store secret data.
 Rough accounting of specific changes:

-1. The Kubelet should have a new field added called `secretStorageSize`; units are megabytes
+1. The LMKTFYlet should have a new field added called `secretStorageSize`; units are megabytes
-2.  `NewMainKubelet` should accept a value for secret storage size
+2.  `NewMainLMKTFYlet` should accept a value for secret storage size
-3. The Kubelet server should have a new flag added for secret storage size
+3. The LMKTFYlet server should have a new flag added for secret storage size
-4. The Kubelet's `setupDataDirs` method should be changed to create the secret storage
+4. The LMKTFYlet's `setupDataDirs` method should be changed to create the secret storage

-### Kubelet: New behaviors for secrets associated with service accounts
+### LMKTFYlet: New behaviors for secrets associated with service accounts

-For use-cases where the Kubelet's behavior is affected by the secrets associated with a pod's `ServiceAccount`, the Kubelet will need to be changed.
-For example, if secrets of type `docker-reg-auth` affect how the pod's images are pulled, the Kubelet will need to be changed to accomodate this.
+For use-cases where the LMKTFYlet's behavior is affected by the secrets associated with a pod's `ServiceAccount`, the LMKTFYlet will need to be changed.
+For example, if secrets of type `docker-reg-auth` affect how the pod's images are pulled, the LMKTFYlet will need to be changed to accomodate this.
 Subsequent proposals can address this on a type-by-type basis.

 ## Examples